Top 10 Must Have Disneyland Foods List (in order of must-have)

 Filet Mignon from Blue Bayou

-If you are in the mood for a laid-back atmosphere in a place where your water cup is alway full and there are mint juleps a plenty, the the Blue Bayou is the place to be.
+If you are in the mood for a laid-back atmosphere in a place where your water cup is always full and there are mint juleps aplenty, the Blue Bayou is the place to be.
 I’ve tried just about everything on the menu and all other items pale in comparison to the tender, succulent beef that’s cooked so well you could cut it with a butter knife.
 The filet mignon at Blue Bayou has to not only be my favorite meal at Disneyland, but it’s ranked pretty high on my favorite meal of all time list.
 Note though that you can only get it during dinner- it is not served during lunch time.

 Peanut Butter Sandwiches from Jolly Holiday Bakery Café or Pooh Corner

 I heard at one point that Disneyland got rid of their Peanut Butter Sandwiches.
 Let’s just say that it’s a good thing that I didn’t know about them at the time because I would have been a sobbing mess with all the separation anxiety.
 Do you ever discover something in your life that you didn’t know you needed, but once you had it, you wondered how you even functioned without them?
 That’s the Disney Foods magic of their Peanut Butter Sandwiches.
 You can almost guarantee it that I will have one of these in my hand… or mouth, at all times the next time I at Disneyland.
 It’s a wondrous miracle that they are found in two locations in the park.
 FYI, my wife bought enough to take home with us that TSA gave me a judging stare as we lugged a suitcase full through security.